Theodor Tolsdorff: World War II

 On 8 May, he surrendered in Austria to Lt.
-Carwood Lipton and Robert F. Sink of the 101st Airborne Division.
-Tolsdorff's convoy of 31 vehicles drove down from the mountains loaded with his personal baggage, liquor, cigars, cigarettes and his girlfriends.
+Carwood Lipton and Robert F. Sink of the 506th Parachute Infantry Regiment of the 101st Airborne Division.
+Tolsdorff's convoy of 31 vehicles drove down from the mountains loaded with his personal baggage, liquor, cigars, cigarettes, and his girlfriends.
 Private Edward Heffron took Tolsdorff's Luger pistol and a briefcase containing Iron Cross medals and a stash of pornographic pictures.

 Criminal charges, trials, conviction, and acquittal

 Tolsdorff was married to Eleonore, née van der Berk (6 September 1921 – 15 April 1996).
 The marriage produced two sons.
 His youngest son Jürgen died in 1957, in an accident.
 His older son, Peter, became a doctor and settled in Bad Honnef.

 On 9 May 1947, Tolsdorff was released from American captivity.
-He took various jobs, such as truck driver in the firm belonging to his father-in-law, bus driver on the route Diepholz to Hanover and construction worker.
+He took various jobs, such as truck driver in the firm belonging to his father-in-law, bus driver on the route Diepholz to Hanover, and construction worker.
 He was arrested on 7 December 1952.

 In 1954, he faced charges for the execution of Franz Xaver Holzhey, an army captain and First World War veteran, on 3 May 1945.
 Holzhey, without orders, had put up a red cross sign near the command post.
 The Landgericht (court) in Traunstein had initially sentenced Tolsdorff to three and a half years.
 The Federal Court of Justice of Germany overturned the decision in 1959 and ordered a retrial.
 On 24 June 1960, Tolsdorff was declared not guilty and cleared of all charges.

 The same year, Tolsdorff was hired by Deutsche Asphalt GmbH, presently owned by Strabag Group, and held a position of manager until 1969, when he took over the branch office in Dortmund.
 Tolsdorff retired on 31 December 1974.
 Following a serious accident, he died on 25 May 1978 in Dortmund.